ARCI Dark Sky Bollard Light with 590nm LEDs and Backlight Shield

 While light trespass in the form of excess light going over a property line does not typically impair the visibility of the night sky, it is an inherent part of dark sky compliance.
 Light trespass is usually referred to and measured by light going over a property line.
 As it is considered both trespass and wasteful, communities with dark sky compliance ordinances typically regulate light trespass.
 Examples of light trespass ordinances are as follows.

-• Light must be less than 0.5 fc 1 foot over the property line.
+• The light must be less than 0.5 fc 1 foot over the property line.
+This stricter standard ensures minimal light intrusion beyond the property line, promoting neighborly respect and reducing waste.

 Light trespass by a lake in Massachusetts